 Today I’d like to expand upon on point 3.

-From the beginning, it is made icily clear that the hostess has one job to do.
-Make sure there is no aspect of your party which may eventually lead to someone having fun.
+From the beginning, it is made icily clear that the hostess has one job to do: make sure nobody has any fun.
 There is to be no fun, and if anyone tries, you must eject them from the party they are spoiling.
-Unpredictability is the enemy of a successful celebration.
-Take it away Mary:
+Spontaneity is the enemy of a successful celebration:

 ‘The party-giver needs expert knowledge to ‘operate’ the various styles of home entertainment coming within the curriculum of our present-day society […] The secret of the successful party-giver?
 Carrying out all party procedure’. – p.2

-It’s still quite early in the introduction, and the tone has slipped into the language of a cagey but undoubtedly tyrannical regime.
+It’s still quite early in the introduction, and Mary’s tone has slipped into the language of a cagey but tyrannical regime.
 Where could she go from here?